bwritenow/example/docs.md

 This documentation is a test.
 It is only a test.
 Do not beam me up, Scotty.
 Not yet.

-Created with Sublime Text.
-I love Sublime Text.
+Created with S3, something from my affiliate marketing days.